- Planning & Development

 Conditional Use Permits

-Conditional Use Permits are considered by the Plan Commission.
+Conditional Use Permits are considered by the Plan Commission through the submission of a Commercial Development Application or Residential Development Application.
+The submission of required findings is also required.
 Zoning regulations define what types of uses are permitted, prohibited, or are by condition, whether the use is in a residential or commercial district.
-If a use is "by condition," a Conditional Use Permit (PDF) is required.
+If a use is "by condition," a Conditional Use Permit is required.
 The Plan Commission meets the 4th Tuesday of each month as needed.

 Appeals, Variances & Special Exceptions